A Campus in the heart of a fascinating region

 - an intensive training center for racehorses with over 3,000 thoroughbred horses,

-- the Polo Club, located on a 205-hectare listed site, which offers many services to companies: sponsorship, competitions, training sessions, dressage and other events during the season.
+- the Polo Club, located on a 205-hectare listed site, which offers many services: sponsorship, competitions, training sessions and other events during the season.